Criminology

 • research.

 Helping boost your employability is a priority for us.
-As well as relating your assignments to jobs you might do in the future, we offer work placements and projects with organisations such as:
+As well as relating your assignments to jobs you might do in the future, we support students to find placements with organisations such as:

 • Hope After Harm